paatavan/Alias-bot/README.md

 Alias Dev Kit provides the following command:

-- ✨ `.nick  <nickname>`: This command allows you to set a custom nickname for you on your Discord server.
+- ✅ `.nick  <nickname>`: This command allows you to set a custom nickname for you on your Discord server.
 Replace `<nickname>` with the desired nickname.
 - ❌ `.ai` : This command allows you to generate 5 random nickname of your choices.
 - ❌ `.archives` : This command allows you to find your older nicknames.
-- ✨ `.reset` : This commands allows you to reset your username.
+- ✅ `.reset` : This commands allows you to reset your username.
-- ✨ `.undo` : This commands allows you to go to the last nick names you add.
+- ✅ `.undo` : This commands allows you to go to the last nick names you add.
+- (。>︿<)_θ : Sorry to let you know that Alias Dev Kit Will not have these commands , you will need to create it with your hand.

  ❌ : Not in Alias Dev Kit.
- ✨ : Usable in Alias Dev Kit.
+ ✅ : Usable in Alias Dev Kit.

-- (。>︿<)_θ : Sorry to let you know that Alias Dev Kit Will not have these commands , you will need to create it with your hand.